Some of the country's most popular tourist sites might be closed temporarily if a war with Iraq raises new terrorist concern.

 All five of those plus the road atop Hoover Dam in Nevada were closed to the public within days of the Sept.
 11, 2001, terror attacks.

 All but the White House, Statue of Liberty and the Hoover Dam road were reopened within a week, but only after new airport-type security measures such as metal detectors, bag searches, hand wands and sniffing dogs were added.

-"The National Park Service is prepared to take the appropriate action, as we have in the past, to protect public safety and preserve these monuments and memorials," spokesman Dave Barna said.
+"The National Park Service is prepared to take the appropriate action, as we have in the past, to protect public safety and preserve these monuments and memorials," said spokesman Dave Barna.

 Just last week the bureau, which manages 457 dams and 348 reservoirs, closed a road across the top of the Folsom Dam east of Sacramento, Calif.

 The Interior Department has been developing emergency plans over the past five years, first for millennium and then for homeland security after terrorists crashed commercial airliners into the World Trade Center and the Pentagon.
 Also on the government's priority list for protection is Mount Rushmore in South Dakota.

 The Park Service already has increased patrols and guards at 11 more of the 388 areas it manages, primarily those that share borders with Canada or Mexico, or at seashores.